 Don’t be selfish or always command your way.
 People, even the best people, will never perform to all of your standards.
-Honestly, is it even fair to expect it of them?
+Honestly, is it even fair to expect it from them?
 They may not even agree with you as to what is important.
 You cannot hold people to unrealistic expectations and not be disappointed often.

-And, here’s a note to those of us disappointed with the things of this world.
+And here’s a note to those of us disappointed with the things of this world.
 As followers of Christ, we can’t expect that everyone sees the world as we do.
 Of course, there are biblical principles through which we view the world and live, but can we really expect people who aren’t believers to embrace them?

 Admit mistakes readily

 Sincere humility is an attractive quality and it helps to free you from future regrets or guilt.
 We all can have “perfectionist” tendencies, yet none of us is perfect.
 If you want to live with less self-induced stress this year, admit you don’t have all the answers and sometimes you have none.

 Giving opens the heart to joy and contentment.
 Something happens when we give to others which causes us, though we have less, to feel like we have more.
 And, there are many needs around us.
 I challenge you to give more in the new year and see how it makes your life better!

 “Above all else” the Bible says.
 Where your heart is there your treasure will be also.
 Most likely there are activities, or people, or places where your heart is most easily injured.
 You may not be able to avoid them, but you can be aware so you can “guard your heart”.
 And when you are aware you may be injured you will build guardrails to lessen the damage.